MatthewZGong/JobFinderBackEnd/README.md

 - `report_id` (string): ID of the user report to be deleted.

-### /get_jobs_by_id
+### /get_job_by_id

 #### `GET`

-- Allows user to get jobs based on their job ID.
-Returns jobs that matches their job ID.
+- Allows users to get a job based on its ID.
+Returns the job that matches the ID.

 #### Parameters

 - `job_id` (string): ID of the job.

 ### /get_username_by_id

 #### `GET`

-- Allows user to get username based on their user ID.
-Returns username that matches their user ID.
+- Allows users to get a username based on the user ID.
+Returns the username that matches the user ID.

 #### Parameters

 - `user_id` (string): ID of the user.

-### /get_jobs_by_vector
+### /search_jobs_by_vector

 #### `GET`

-- Allows user to get jobs based on a search query.
-The search query is a string that is used to generate a vector and then used to search for jobs that match the vector.
+- Allows users to search for jobs based on a search query.
+The search query is a string that is used to generate a vector using the OpenAI text-embedding-ada-002 model.
+The resulting vector is used to search for jobs that match the vector.
-- Returns jobs that matches the search query.
-- The vector is generated using the OpenAI text-embedding-ada-002 model.
-- The search query is passed to the OpenAI text-embedding-ada-002 model and the resulting vector is used to search for jobs that match the vector.

 #### Parameters

 - `query` (string): The search query.
 - `limit` (int): The number of jobs to return.